-880 Field: Interface Version
+Field: Interface Version

-This field contains the versions for the interface types defined in this specification.
+This field contains the versions of the interface types defined in this specification.

-- 1. If TPM_INTERFACE_ID_x.InterfaceVersion = 1111b, this field is invalid. - 2.
-If TPM INTERFACE ID x.InterfaceVersion != 1111b: - a.
+- 1. If TPM_INTERFACE_ID_x.InterfaceVersion = 1111b, this field is invalid. - 970 2.
+If TPM_INTERFACE_ID_x.InterfaceVersion != 1111b: - a.
 The TPM SHALL report the version for the current active Interface type as indicated by the Interface Type field. - b.
-The TPM SHALL support TPM_STS_x.commandCancel and TPM_STS_x.resetEstablishmentBit
+When FIFO is active, the TPM SHALL support TPM_STS_x.commandCancel and TPM STS x.resetEstablishmentBit.

-Field: CapLocality
+975 Field: CapLocality

 This field describes the interface capabilities of a TPM compliant to this specification.
-Some of the capabilities defined in this field may not be implemented in all TPM's.
+Some of the capabilities defined in this field may not be implemented in all TPMs.
 For example, a given Interface Type may support localities but not all implementations provide support for multiple localities.
 This field indicates which capability this implementation supports.
 This is a bit field where each bit is defined to a particular capability.